 Years Helping Families

-Children Served in Sarasota County Annually
+Children and Their Families Served in Sarasota County Annually

 Children at Children First receive quality early childhood education and comprehensive care that supports their healthy development.
 Children develop social skills, confidence, self-esteem, and an enthusiasm for lifelong learning.
 Each day they attend school, children receive over 50% of their weekly nutrition through breakfast, lunch, and a snack.
 This helps to ensure that they are healthy enough to learn.
 Those with disabilities will also get the quality, individualized attention they need and deserve, with trained teachers and specialists.